InsideEnergy/Data-for-stories/20170625-colorado-flowlines/readme.md

 Here are the rough steps we used to clean and map the data:
 1. Clean and prepare data with Python/pandas (format, remove irregular/missing data points).
 View the full method and code [here](COGCC-flowlines.ipynb).
 2. Import into QGIS and use Points2One plugin to draw straight lines between the start and end points.
 Calculate length of each line.
-3. Map in Carto, filter out flow lines longer than 1500m.
+3. Map in Carto, filter out flowlines longer than 1500m.

 By Jordan Wirfs-Brock for Inside Energy.
 Questions or comments?
 Contact jordanwb@gmail.com.